mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 There are several types of sensors used on the battlefields of Tr a v e l l e r.
 (See Sensors on page 96.)

-- Bioscanner: Bioscanner: Bioscanner ‘sniffers’ detect airborne pathogens and hazardous chemicals.
+- Bioscanner: Bioscanner: Bioscanner 'sniffers' detect airborne pathogens and hazardous chemicals.
 - Infra-Red (Heat): Infra-Red (Heat): Infra-red sensors detect warm bodies, and negate concealment from smoke and soft cover, but can be